 Never do tomorrow what you can do today.
 Procrastination is the thief of time.
 (Charles Dickens)

 We have all been there.
 A job or task that is looming over us but we just can’t face it.
 We’ll do everything and everything else to avoid it.
 Procrastination makes us feel good in the short term, but like laziness, it’s unhelpful in the long term.
 Procrastination is often confused with laziness, but in reality, that’s certainly not the case.
 Psychologists point out that around 20% of people fall into the chronic procrastinators category and the constant putting off of duties causes constant negative feelings and emotions.
 Moreover, it is said that many procrastinators are perfectionists, who put tasks off out of fear of failure or what others may think of them.
 So how can you get yourself out of this downward spiral of untouched tasks, duties and jobs?
 What are the seven best strategies to live a happier and healthier life, without constant psychological stress or should have done?

 The following tips apply to all parts of your life, whether for personal or professional purposes, your exercise routine or kickstarting a new healthy habit.

-- Stop making a mountain out of a molehill.
+Stop making a mountain out of a molehill.

 You are tasked with a job or multiple to do lists or just one colossal piece of work.
 You can’t bear to start it because it is just too much.
 The thought of it stresses you out and sends shivers of horror down your spine.
 You find 15 other tasks to do so you avoid that dreaded piece of work.
 In reality though, you are just pushing what you should be doing further down the line, making matters much worse and you are likely to become more stressed.
 To avoid doing this, be realistic with yourself.
 The task won’t go away, so you may as well set some time aside and start it now.
 The quicker it is done, the quicker you can do something else.

 Break it down into manageable chunks.

 In school, we chunk work for students when they get overwhelmed by what seems to them like a mammoth task.
 Do the same for yourself and that task you have been procrastinating over.
 Tick things off, work your way through bit by bit.
 Make a list.
 Before you know it, you will see results and you’ll feel much better.

 Keep the end goal in sight

 Why are you doing it?
 What is your why?
 You need to be clear on this question as otherwise you’re more likely to give up or put your work off.
 If the end goal is to hand in a huge piece of academic work, imagine how proud you’ll feel once it’s done.
 If you have to do your tax return, think what a relief it will be when you’ve waded through all those receipts.
 And if nothing seems to motivate you, picture yourself and the end result, that moment when you have completed that task and have overcome what seemed impossible at the start.